The clear and urgent challenge, to step away from entrenched thinking

 Serendipity and #Hashtags

-We do need to talk about useful tools we are underusing.
+What our #fashionistas do in the #dotcons and the #openweb are a problem we need to work to compost.
+With this in mind, we do need to talk about useful tools we are underusing.
 Hashtags are ubiquitous online, at best they categorize content to find and join conversations on topics.
-The problem with current #fashernista hashtag usage is they reinforce individualism over collective action.
-This is an issue of #neoliberal “common sense” and the domination of #dotcons, prioritizing profit rather than change and challenge.
+The problem with current #fashionista hashtag usage is they reinforce individualism over collective action.
+This is #neoliberal “common sense” and the pushing of domination of #dotcons, prioritizing profit rather than any needed change and challenge.

 In a federated system like the #Fediverse, and what is envisioned for the Open Media Network (#OMN), there is a tension between universal truths and messy, subjective truths.
 A federated path values diversity and decentralization, allowing for meany perspectives to coexist.
 This aligns with the concept of serendipity, where the focus is on connections and discoveries rather than rigid categorization.